samuelsimoes/vimfiles/README.md

 To leave visual mode avoid the `ESC` key, it requires a stressful movement.
 I personaly use `Ctrl-[`, it permits a movement without leave the home row.

-Don't use the arrows too, arrows totally are against the home row, so use the h,j,k,l to move.
+Don't use the arrows too, arrows are totally against the home row, so use the h,j,k,l keys to move.

-Eventually I use tabs, so, for a better tabs usage I have this leader key mappings.
+Eventually I use tabs, so, for a better tabs usage I have these leader key mappings.

 * `<leader>a` Previous Tab
 * `<leader>b` Next Tab